Probate for farming families

 Valuing the farming assets

 You should arrange for professional valuations of the farm, land and any other business assets.
 A qualified surveyor specialising in farming assets should carry out the valuation.
-You should ask the valuer to the potential tax reliefs available, such as Agricultural Property Relief (APR).
+You should ask the valuer about the potential tax reliefs available, such as Agricultural Property Relief (APR).
 APR is a relief from inheritance tax which you can claim on assets used for agricultural purposes.

 Valuations should be carried out as soon as possible, as deadlines apply for paying inheritance tax on an estate.
 For more information, click here: Do I need to pay inheritance tax?